skranz/Empirical_IO_Course/README.md

 ## Sources & Attributions

+- The exercises and sample solutions in the `exercise` folder have been created by Martin Kies with some input by me.

 - The data folder, contains a set about car sales, which was made available on [Frank Verbooven's Website](https://sites.google.com/site/frankverbo/data-and-software).